 Edison State's career pathways advisors are your partners in success!
-A career pathways advisor is likely the first advisor that you will meet with once you have made the decision to further your education.
-Career pathways advisors meet with all new students to discuss and confirm your major, develop a student educational plan that fits your goals and lifestyle and navigate your first semester at Edison State.
-They will recommend classes that you should take early on, in order to be prepared down the road.
+A career pathways advisor is the first advisor that you will meet with once you have made the decision to further your education.
 Together, you and your career pathways advisor will

-Current students can turn to either the faculty advisor in their program of study or to a career pathways advisor in the Student Services office for assistance.
+Current students can turn to the faculty advisor of their program for assistance.